-This Study has been undertaken to review the current animal services delivery model and develop recommended options for the short and long term delivery of domestic and urban wildlife care service that will meet the needs of the City of Markham.
+This study has been undertaken to review the current animal services delivery model and develop recommended options for the short and long term delivery of domestic and urban wildlife care service that will meet the needs of the City of Markham.

 The City of Markham currently contracts for the provision of animal and wildlife services to the Ontario Society for the Prevention of Cruelty to Animals (OSPCA).
 The three year term expired in June 2011, and the contract has been operating since then on a month to month basis.
-Members of the Animal Care Advisory Committee expressed some concerns regarding the quality of animal care (including wildlife) provided by the OSPCA; in particular they were concerned about euthanasia rates for domestic animals brought to the animal shelter.
-Hence, prior to determining the next steps with the OSPCA, the City retained the services of an independent consultant to conduct a review of the current animal services delivery model.
+Members of the Animal Care Advisory Committee expressed some concerns regarding the quality of animal care (including wildlife) provided by the OSPCA; in particular, euthanasia rates for domestic animals brought to the animal shelter.
+Hence, prior to determining the next steps with the OSPCA, the City retained the services of an independent consultant to conduct an animal services delivery model review.